Columbia River Fishing Report

 The Columbia River offers different fishing opportunities throughout the year.
 Seasons and regulations can change, but this is a general idea of what anglers can expect:

-- Summer: Sturgeon, walleye, summer salmon, and early ocean salmon near Astoria.
+• Summer: Oversized sturgeon, walleye, summer salmon, and early ocean salmon near Astoria.

-- August: Buoy 10 salmon fishing near Astoria, Hammond, and the mouth of the Columbia River.
+• August: Buoy 10 salmon fishing near Astoria, Hammond, Warrenton, and the mouth of the Columbia River.

-- Fall: Chinook and coho salmon near Portland, Bonneville, Hood River, and The Dalles.
+• Fall: Chinook and coho salmon near Portland, Bonneville, Hood River, The Dalles, and the Columbia River Gorge.

 Columbia River Fishing Report FAQ